 - You can see general average temperature and other weather information for Kiruna in northern Sweden here.
 Note that conditions in the mountains and elsewhere in Swedish Lapland can of course vary greatly.

-Hiking in Southern Sweden
+Hiking in Southern Sweden and in Denmark

 - The hiking season further south is much longer, with tours possible from April/early May to end September or even into October.